Nurdin Abdullah: Regent (2008–2018)

 In 2008, Nurdin Abdullah ran with Andi Asli Mustajab in Bantaeng's regency election.
 The pair handily won the election, polling about 46 percent of the votes in a four-pair race in which they were supported by 10 political parties.
-Following the victory, Nurdin resigned from his teaching position at Hasanuddin University and from PT Maruki Internasional.
+Following the victory, Abdullah resigned from his teaching position at Hasanuddin University and from PT Maruki Internasional.
 They were sworn in on 6 August 2008.

 When he took office, Bantaeng was one of 199 regencies across the country (and 13 in the province) to be classified as "undeveloped".
-Nurdin established a health service system, based on modified Nissan Elgrand cars received as aid from Japan, which was credited with significantly reducing the maternal mortality ratio.
+Abdullah established a health service system, based on modified Nissan Elgrand cars received as aid from Japan, which was credited with significantly reducing the maternal mortality ratio.
 In economic terms, the regency's agricultural sector experienced a significant increase in crop yields and improved diversification under his tenure.
 Unemployment fell from 12 to 2.3 percent, with absolute poverty dropping from 21 to 5 percent.
 A 3,000-hectare industrial park was also set up, which was to include a nickel-alloy smelter.
 Annual income rose from IDR 5 million to IDR 27 million in 2015.
-Said smelter would be delayed in its operation, causing some controversy as Nurdin was accused of utilizing its (cancelled) opening as a false campaigning premise.
+Said smelter would be delayed in its operation, causing some controversy as Abdullah was accused of utilizing its (cancelled) opening as a false campaigning premise.

-Implementing the lelang jabatan system also used by then-Surakarta mayor and later president Joko Widodo since 2009, Nurdin would win four Adipura awards in a row in addition to multiple other accolades from central government ministries.
+Implementing the lelang jabatan system also used by then-Surakarta mayor and later president Joko Widodo since 2009, Abdullah would win four Adipura awards in a row in addition to multiple other accolades from central government ministries.
 He was reelected in 2013, winning 84 percent of the votes.
 His second term expired on 15 August 2018.

 He was also made a full professor at his alma mater Hasanuddin University in November 2017.